logo

 • Updated panel layout

-• Optional TKS de-ice in later models
+• Optional TKS de-ice on later aircraft

-Piper Seneca IV: Short-Lived, Subtle Improvements
+Piper Seneca IV: short-lived, subtle improvements

 • Introduced: 1994